jpsutton/logporter/README.md

 # logporter

-A simple and lightweight alternative to [cAdvisor](https://github.com/google/cadvisor) (on average 20 times faster, by the results of both exporters) for getting all basic metrics from Docker containers, and also supports getting metrics by logs.
+A simple and lightweight alternative to [cAdvisor](https://github.com/google/cadvisor) for getting all basic metrics from Docker containers with support metrics by logs.

-CPU load measurements in the `cAdvisor` for the last 2 hours:
+Comparative measurement of CPU load using `cAdvisor` and `logporter` metrics:

 ![](/img/cadvisor.jpg)

-CPU load measurements in the `logporter` for the last 2 hours:

 ![](/img/logporter.jpg)

 ## Why collect log counts?

-- Monitor the number of errors in logs using a custom query.
+- Monitor the frequency and number of errors in logs using a custom query.
-- Compare the increased load with the number of logged messages.
-If the application is not resource-intensive, the number of logged messages will show the increased load.
+- Compare the load increase with the number of logged messages.
+If the application does not consume many resources, the number of logged messages will reflect the load increase.
 - Speed ​​up log analysis by displaying at what point in time the most messages were received from the standard and error stream.

 > [!WARNING]